dplassgit/d2lang/docs/language.md

 OR (much easier to parse?!)
 ```
 t: record Token
-t = new record Token("Name", 3)
+t = record new Token("Name", 3)
+// t = record Token("Name", 3)?
 ```

-The constructor takes the arguments in order they were defined.
+The "constructor" takes the arguments in order they were defined.
+Any trailing skipped arguments are set to default.

 What about recursive structures?
 It should be OK as long as we create the symbol upon entry instead of exit, and allow nulls.